redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

   1. Enter the `client_id` and `client_secret` values you generated using the service account.
   1. For `audience`, select `cloudv2-production.redpanda.cloud`.
 1. Click **Send Request** on the code example to the right.
 The Response block should populate with an `access_token` value.
 Copy the string value without the quotes.
-To you make your next request on a different endpoint in the API Explorer, add the access token in the Authentication field.
+To make your next request to a different endpoint in the API Explorer, add the access token in the Authentication field.
 > **Warning:** API requests from this page are executed against your actual environment and data, not a sandbox.

 ## Create a new cluster